-The code reported above provides an example of a basic use of the methods of the ProSeries class for wheat in France, which is the main European producer.
+The code reported above provides an example of basic use of the methods of the ProSeries class for wheat in France, which is the main European producer.
 The output of the print statement is: “Wheat - France : time series length = 56 , P-res = 97”.
-The plot in Figure 1 allows a quick visual inspection of the time-series and of the anomalies with respect to the non-linear smoothing performed through the LOESS algorithm.
+Figure 1 (plot from the package) allows a quick visual inspection of the time-series and of the anomalies with respect to the non-linear smoothing performed through the LOESS algorithm.

-Figure 1: Production time-series of wheat in France expressed in equivalent 2004-2006 million USD, with the smoothed time-series used for detrending.
-The resilience value for this time-series is Rp=97.
+Figure 1: Production time-series of wheat in France expressed in equivalent 2014-2016 million USD, with the smoothed time-series used for the normalization.
+The annual production resilience value for this time-series is Rp=97.

-Wheat production in France increased rapidly till about the 1990s and then started stagnating [45].
-This change of tendency roughly corresponds to a climatic shift bringing warmer spring temperatures in France [46,47], which shorten the growing season reducing yields [44].
-Additionally, the variability increases as well in the recent decades.
-Worthy of notice are the effects of the 2003 heat wave [48] and the 2016 yield loss for bad weather conditions [44,49][50].
+Wheat production in France increased rapidly until the end of the 1990s, and then started stagnating [45].
+This change point roughly corresponds to a climatic shift bringing warmer spring temperatures in France [46,47], which shortens the growing season reducing yields [44].
+Variability increases as well in the recent decades.
+Worthy of notice are the effects of the 2003 heat wave [48], the 2016 yield loss for unfavorable weather conditions [44,49] and the effect of the 2018 drought that was perceived in the whole central and northern Europe [50]

-The same analysis can be replicated for any agricultural production time-series in any country such as Italy, which is another importantwheat producer.
+The same analysis can be replicated for any agricultural production time-series in any country.
+For instance, it can be performed for Italy, another important European wheat producer.